 What does tofu taste like?
 In a sense, tofu tastes like whatever you want it to.
 That's because tofu lets other flavors shine in the spotlight.
 Its subtle flavor and satisfying texture are basically a blank canvas on which sauces and marinades paint their flavors.
 It's this quality that makes tofu such a wonderfully versatile ingredient.

 What is the best way to cook tofu?
-As you'll see below, there are different ways to cook tofu.
-Cooking tofu in the oven develops a different texture than cooking tofu in soup or cooking tofu in the skillet.
-Below you'll also see what types of tofu are best for specific kinds of cooking.
-Let's get to it.
+As you'll see below, there are many different ways to cook tofu.
+Cooking tofu in the oven develops a different texture than cooking tofu in soup or a skillet.
+Below, you'll also see what types of tofu are best for specific kinds of cooking.

 How to Pick Tofu

 Select the right tofu for the right dish.
 You'll find fresh tofu in the refrigerated section, packaged in water to preserve its moisture content.

 Firm tofu is the most common form.
 It absorbs marinades well and can be cubed and added to green salads.
 Seasoned and quickly pan-fried, tofu has a crispy exterior and soft creamy middle.
 It can also be frozen and then crumbled, giving it a texture similar to ground beef.

 Extra firm tofu makes some people say "tastes like chicken."
 This tofu has the lowest moisture content and is often used as a meat substitute in Asian or vegetarian dishes.
 Try extra firm tofu grilled or fried, it also works well in pastas, sandwiches, and curries.